marcusmcb/npchatbot/README.md

 NOTE: To ensure the accuracy of the analysis in several commands' responses, the Live Playlist should be started roughly the same time that your live stream does.

+### Testing your Serato Live Playlist's status

+As mentioned above, your Serato Live Playlist's status will need to be set as "public" in order for npChatbot to work properly.

+In the Session Controls section of the UI, you'll see a control marked "Playlist Status".

+You can tap or click this button at any time to test the current status and visibility of your Serato Live Playlist.
+If configured properly, you'll see a message in the UI indicating this and, if not, a message will provide guidance on how to properly configure your live playlist.

 <hr>

 ### Chatbot Controls